angelajfisher/angelajfisher/README.md

 ## ✧ Development ༉‧₊˚.

 ### Projects ♫

-My current role is as a Software Engineering Immersive Resident at Galvanize, Inc., where I work as a mentor to students studying Python and JavaScript and as a developer maintaining a production Django site serving 400+ users.
-Technologies I use in my day-to-day activities primarily include Python, JavaScript, HTML/CSS, and Docker.
+My most recent role was as a Software Engineering Immersive Resident at Galvanize, Inc., where I worked as a developer maintaining a production Django site serving 400+ users and as a mentor to students studying Python and JavaScript.
+Technologies I used in my day-to-day activities primarily include Python (Django, FastAPI), JavaScript (React), HTML/CSS, SQL (Postgres), and Docker.

+I'm currently working on a single page web application for tea enthusiasts titled CommuniTEA, built with FastAPI and ReactJS.
+Check out the [repository](https://gitlab.com/angelajfisher/communiTEA) or try out a [demo of the site](https://angelajfisher.gitlab.io/communiTEA/)!

 ### Languages ⁂

-I've worked closely with Python, Go, JavaScript, Java, and Assembly, amongst others.
+I've worked closely with Python, Go, JavaScript/TypeScript, Java, and Assembly, amongst others.
 My most used languages and the total time I've spent coding them (since Dec '23) can be seen in the graph below.
 <!--START_SECTION:waka-->

 ```go